-You can download the executable or source code of the program.
+On this page you can download the executable files or source code of the program.
 You can also download input files that contain all the delves from Ethinarg's website or mindkayak.com.

 The program accepts the following types of files as input: